wiese/jquery-sfPrototypeMan/README.md

 Settings can be passed to sfPrototypeMan to override the *defaultOptions*, e.g.

     jQuery().sfPrototypeMan({
-    	addButtonText: 'Give me one more field',
+    	addButtonText: "Give me one more field",
-    	rmButtonText: '-'
+    	rmButtonText: "-"
     });

 ## Events